kyr04i/IT003.CTTN/Project3/README.md

 The resulting minimum spanning tree weight will be written to the [Kruskal.TXT](https://github.com/w1n-gl0ry/IT003.CTTN/blob/main/Project3/Kruskal.TXT) file.
 Feel free to modify the input graph and experiment with different scenarios.

 If you have any questions or suggestions, feel free to reach out.
-Happy coding!
+Happy c0d1Ng_!

 > Author: w1n_gl0ry